Manas1227/awsprogrammingassignment/README.md

 # Car Recognition and Store key in SQS
 I created this repository for demonstrate AWS Programming Assignment for course CS-643

-Main purposr of the repository is to make the development on VS code and deployment of the code to EC2 much easier.
+Main purposr of the repository is to make the development on VS code and deployment of the code to EC2 instance much easier.
 This repository contains the code for Car recognition portion of the Programmin Assignment which includes
 - Fetching images from s3 bucket
 - Identifying images that is it car or not